 Understanding The Location Tool With Excel MATCH Function

+How to use the MATCH Function in Excel?
 The MATCH function in Excel is one of the Lookup and Reference functions and is used to look for the position of a number, text, date, name, etc. within a range of cells.
-So whether if you are looking for a dollar amount, customer name, product ID, or delivery date in your spreadsheet, Excel MATCH function will always return the position in a form of a number based on the row or column it is located.
+So whether if you are looking for a dollar amount, customer name, product ID, or delivery date in your spreadsheet, Excel MATCH function will always return the position in a form of a row number or column number it is located.

 – Represents the value to find which can be numeric, text string, cell reference, or logical value.
 This is a required argument.